Jarvis-Consulting-Group/jarvis_data_eng-En4zo/linux_sql/README.md

 #Linux Cluster Monitoring Agent
 ## Introduction
 #### What does this project do?
-In this project, we are writing several shell script files that record the server's hardware information and monitor the server's resource usage in real-time(once a minute).
-After that, the data will be stored in an RDBMS(PpstgreSQL in this project) for future planning purpose.
+In this project, we are creating several shell scripts to gather and record the hardware information of the server, as well as continuously monitor its resource usage on a minute-by-minute basis.
+The collected data will then be stored in a PostgreSQL RDBMS for future reference and planning.

 #### Who are the users?
-Originally,the project is designed for the *Jarvis Linux Cluster Administration(LCA)* team which manages a Linux cluster of 10 servers.
-The LCA team would like to collect the hardware specification of each server and monitor the real-time states of the server's resource usage.
-The LCA team will use the data to generate reports for future resource planning purposes.
+The project was initially created for the Jarvis Linux Cluster Administration (LCA) team, which is responsible for managing a Linux cluster of 10 servers.
+The LCA team needs to gather the hardware specifications of each server and continuously monitor their resource usage in real-time.
+The collected data will be used to generate reports for future resource planning and management.

 #### Technologies used?
-In this project, we use *git* to manage the code and use *git repository* to store the code.
-The project was built and tested on *JRV(Jarvis Remote Desktop)*.
-We create *PSQL* Instance using *docker* and connect the PSQL instance using *PSQL CLI tools*.
-We also write *bash script* and *ddl sql script* to make the program automatically create docker instance, create table and insert date into the database.
+In this project, we utilize *git* for code management and utilize a *git repository* for code storage.
+The project was constructed and tested on *Jarvis Remote Desktop (JRV)*.
+We create a *PSQL* instance using *docker* and connect to it through the use of PSQL CLI tools.
+Additionally, we have written *bash scripts* and *DDL* SQL scripts to automate the process of creating a docker instance, creating tables, and inserting data into the database.
 - **Git&Git Repository:** manage and store the code.
 - **Docker:** provision the PSQL instance.
 - **JRV:** a remote desktop running centos 7.